The Counterfeiters (novel): Composition

-Besides bearing the character traits of Gide himself, some of his characters have also been identified with actual persons: in this view, Comte de Passavant is seen as alluding to Jean Cocteau, Olivier to Marc Allégret, and Laura to Gide's cousin and eventual wife Madeleine.
-According to the historian of psychoanalysis Elizabeth Roudinesco, the character of Madame Soproniska is based on Eugénie Sokolnicka, with whom Gide had been in analysis in 1921.
+Besides bearing the character traits of Gide himself, some of his characters have been identified with other actual people: in this view, Comte de Passavant is seen as alluding to Jean Cocteau, Olivier to Marc Allégret, and Laura to Gide's cousin and eventual wife Madeleine.
+According to the historian Elizabeth Roudinesco, the character of Madame Soproniska is based on Eugénie Sokolnicka, with whom Gide had been in analysis in 1921.
+Boris's suicide is based on a real 1909 incident in Clermont-Ferrand.
+One actual historical personage, Alfred Jarry, appears under his own name, though in an unflattering portrait that reflects Gide's growing disillusionment with Dadaism.